docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 ### Adding an SPF Record

+It is a best practice to have an SPF record for both your EHLO domain and your sender email address domain.

 To add a SPF record in your DNS, insert the following line in your DNS zone:

 ```txt